 Wine distribution is an important business around the world.
-In the US alone, the wine industry generates \$37.6 billion each year with a projected 8.2% growth in the upcoming years.
-Under the presence of drastic changes in vintage prices depending on weather and market conditions, a wine distributor is often puzzled with whether to invest in wine futures of the previous year's vintage or buy recently bottled wine from two vintages ago.
-While wine futures exhibit a greater uncertainty as future weather conditions can negatively influence the bottle price as in the example of the 2004 Troplong Mondot, it also allows the distributor to lock up limited supply at lower prices.
-Moreover, futures can be easily traded in Liv-ex, the exchange platform for fine wine without having to make physical shipments and comply with legal restrictions.
+In the United States alone, the wine industry is expected to generate \$38.9 billion in 2016, with a projected annual growth ranging between 9-13% in the upcoming five years.
+Under the presence of drastic changes in vintage prices, depending on weather and market conditions, a wine distributor is often puzzled about whether to invest in wine futures of the previous year's vintage or to buy recently bottled wine from two vintages ago.
+While wine futures exhibit a greater uncertainty, as future weather conditions can negatively influence the bottle price, as in the example of the 2004 Troplong Mondot, they also allow the distributor to lock up limited supply at lower prices.
+Moreover, futures can be easily traded in Liv-ex, the exchange platform for fine wine, without having to make physical shipments and comply with legal restrictions.
 Thus, wine futures are highly liquid in comparison to bottled wine.
-Purchasing bottles can be perceived as a safer bet upfront as the bottle prices are revealed.
+Purchasing bottles can be perceived as a safer bet up front as the bottle prices are revealed.
 However, market conditions continue to influence these prices.
-The distributor can observe the summer weather conditions getting comparative indications as to how the futures price is going to evolve to the bottle price.
-Moreover, the distributor can later change its allocation through buying additional or selling existing futures with limited ability to move its bottled wine inventory.
+The distributor can observe the summer weather conditions and get comparative indications as to how the futures price is going to evolve to the bottle price.
+Moreover, the distributor can later change its allocation by buying additional or selling existing futures, with limited ability to move its bottled wine inventory.

 When should a wine distributor engage in futures?
-Our work finds motivation from conversations with the executives at the largest wine distributor in the US and in the world that does not invest in wine futures due to the lack of knowledge about futures prices and their evolution to bottle prices.
-Earlier research (Ashenfelter et al. 1995 and Ashenfelter 2008) has shown that mature Bordeaux wine prices can be predicted accurately using growing season weather conditions, but these studies conclude that young wine prices (i.e., futures prices and prices for the recently released bottled wines) cannot be predicted using weather conditions.
+Our work finds motivation from conversations with the executives at the largest wine distributor in the United States and in the world that does not invest in wine futures because of the lack of knowledge about futures prices and their evolution to bottle prices.
+Earlier research (Ashenfelter et al. 1995, Ashenfelter 2008) has shown that mature Bordeaux wine prices can be predicted accurately using growing season weather conditions, but these studies conclude that young wine prices (i.e., futures prices and prices for the recently released bottled wines) cannot be predicted using weather conditions.
 Our empirical analysis provides an explanation for the impact of weather and market changes in young wine prices.
 It serves as a foundation for our analytical model, and enables us to estimate the distributor's economic benefit from investing in a combination of wine futures and bottled wine (when compared with a distributor that invests only in bottled wine).

 Wine futures are often perceived to be a riskier alternative than bottled wine.
-Our empirical analysis confirms this perception as it shows that wine futures prices are influenced by both weather and market fluctuations, whereas bottled wine prices are influenced only by the changes in market conditions.
+Our empirical analysis confirms this perception, as it shows that prices for wine futures are influenced by both weather and market fluctuations, whereas bottled wine prices are influenced only by the changes in market conditions.
 Thus, a distributor would not be encouraged to make investments in futures.
-Rather, the distributor would spend its money in physical bottles where the price is already evolved and has smaller uncertainty.
-Indeed, this has been the practice at some of the distributors as they invest solely in bottled wine, bypassing the futures alternative.
+Rather, the distributor would spend its money on physical bottles where the price is already evolved and has smaller uncertainty.
+Indeed, this has been the practice at some distributors that invest solely in bottled wine, bypassing the futures alternative.
 Our analytical model shows, however, that a distributor should always make some investment in futures.
 This finding is confirmed through a numerical analysis using comprehensive data.